 Some people choose to not put in home telephone service when they have a cell phone.
 This can be a way to save some money.
 But if your cell phone service is frequently turned off because you run out of minutes or can't pay your bill, you don't have a good way to communicate with important people like case managers, employers or 911 and this can make it difficult for you to handle your responsibilities.
 When you are budgeting your money for a cell phone, you may have to settle for a plan that has less text messages or minutes and limit your usage so you can have a phone that works all the time.
 You can also consider getting a landline phone for your apartment through Lifeline, a program for low-income people which reduces the monthly telephone rate.
-To find out more about Lifeline, call (866)454-8387; also ask installing phone service.

-Lifeline about the Link-Up program that covers some of the cost of
+To find out more about Lifeline, call (866)454-8387; also ask Lifeline about the Link-Up program that covers some of the cost of installing phone service.
+When you move out, be sure to contact the utility companies and make arrangements to have the utilities turned off and the final bill and deposit refund sent to your new address.